lino-framework/cosi/userdocs/tour.rst

-.. _faggio.tour:
+.. _cosi.tour:

 ==============================
-An introduction to Lino-Faggio
+An introduction to Lino-Così
 ==============================

 - Partners

-- Create some :ddref:`courses.Course`

-- :ddref:`sales.InvoicesToCreate`